-The Hoover Institution will host a public panel discussion "Emerging Technology and America’s National Security" on Monday, February 25, 2019 from 4:00pm - 5:15pm PST.
-The event will also be The event will also be streamed online at hoover.org/governanceproject.
+The Hoover Institution hosted a public panel discussion "Emerging Technology and America’s National Security" on Monday, February 25, 2019 from 4:00pm - 5:15pm PST.

 Moderated by Admiral James O. Ellis, Jr. (USN, Ret.), Hoover Institution.